IS Varanasi Really A Centre for YOGA?

 HATHA YOGA & THE NATH SAINTS

 Hatha Yogi saints continued to visit Varanasi and one of their offshoots, the Aghor founder Baba Kinaram (born 1601 CE), also made Varanasi his home.
 The Aghor have a fascinating (and sinister) reputation in history and certainly continued the guru-disciple yoga tradition to this day at their headquarters in Varanasi.
 The Nath & Aghor both venerate Shiva & Parvati in their ferocious forms of Bhairava & Kali.
 Another sect in the Kaula tradition, sees Kali as the supreme Yogini who resides in the cremation ground, which incidentally is the place that Shiva keeps his dhuni in Varanasi.
-The historical trails of yoga tradition intertwine with myth and legend and we often get lost in them... so lets get back to brass tacks.
+The historical trails of yoga tradition intertwine with myth and legend and we often get lost in them... so lets get back to the story.

 BANARAS YOGA: Hatha, Pranayam & AShtanga

 By the late 1800s and early to mid 20th century a renewed interest in traditional yoga by Maharajas and upper class elites, who were also familiar with Western gymnastics and body building, began to emerge.
 The combination of temple body-mind disciplines, organised poses, breath-control, gymnastics/wrestling training and meditation became modern yoga.
-The yoga in Banaras continues to be practiced by disciples of all of these great traditions.
+The yoga we currently see in Banaras continues to be practiced by disciples of all of these great traditions.

 BANARAS YOGA WITH DARKLøTUS

 In Banaras there are many stories & festivals surrounding the great yogi Shiva & his wife Parvati.
 In one story Parvati jumps down Shivas throat and eventually jumps out of his third eye as Kali.
 It is said that nothing was able to subdue the rage of Kali after she killed a self-multiplying demon, as her focused destruction of evil and ego was too pure and powerful, so the people came to Shiva and asked him to stop Kali from destroying the world and themselves.
-Shiva considered what needed to be done and laid himself down beneath her feet.
+Shiva considered what needed to be done and laid himself down beneath her feet in shavasana.
 The moment she put her foot on him she became calm.

 purnamadah purnamidam purnat purnamudachyate purnasya purnamadaya purnameva vashishyate